3

 A giant loomed in the depths of night.

-The first trawling with Diode completed, Terra's pillar boat had its back to the morning sun, flying west almost as if trying to return to the night.
+Inaugural trawl with Diode completed, Terra's pillar boat had its back to the morning sun, flying west almost as if trying to return to the night.

-While five and half hai sounded quite close to six hai, it was still short several thousand tonnes.
+While five and half hai sounded close to six hai, it was still several thousand tonnes short.
 It wasn’t the worst catch, but it was unremarkable.
+And because their catch had been average, Terra found it dissatisfying.

 “Whyyyy... why would you go that far...”

-“We’d caught so much, and yet...”
+“We caught so much, and yet...”

 However, Diode didn’t respond.

 “Please set up the guide-container properly.
-No, don’t speculate, give me the actual measurements.
-The Full-element!”
+No, don’t speculate.
+Give me the actual measurements.
+The full-element!”

-There was no other choice, Terra requested the latest information from the navigation satellite.
-She was bad with numbers, but navigation was a duty for the decompa.
+However, that wasn’t what Diode wanted from her.
+With no other choice, Terra requested the latest information from the navigation satellite.
+Even though she was bad with numbers, navigation was a duty for the decompa.

-“Here, is this fine?”
+“Here, is this okay?”

 “All good.
 Let’s get on course now.”

-— In the end, just what kind of person is she?
+—In the end, just what kind of person is she?

-At any rate, there was too little information.
+At any rate, there wasn't enough information.

 “Yes.”